FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/80-Getting-the-update-migrated-code/The-migrated-code-has-changes.md

+keywords:latest, new, env, firefly, final migration

-﻿In some cases the migration engine involves also the changes in the application code,
+In some cases the migration engine involves also the changes in the application code,
 so copying the *ENV* folder and *Firefly.Box.Dll* is not enough and you also need to merge the new migrated code with your code.

 In order to do that you need to: